OpenEvalProject/evals/manuscripts/elife-43770/v2/manuscript.md

 **Figure 6.:** (A) Photomicrograph of an AAV deposit site in the right IC.
 AAV-infected, VIP-expressing cells are labeled with eGFP (yellow), while all VIP-expressing cells are labeled with tdTomato (magenta).
 Cells expressing both fluorescent proteins appear white.
 Scale = 500 µm.
 (B) High magnification photomicrographs showing labeled cells in the AAV deposit site.
 The field shows four tdTomato-expressing cells (magenta), two of which (white arrows) were also AAV-infected and expressed eGFP (yellow).
 Scale = 20 µm.
 (C–F) High magnification photomicrographs showing eGFP-labeled collicular axons (yellow) terminating in the ipsilateral IC (C), the contralateral IC (D), the medial geniculate body (E), or the ventral nucleus of the trapezoid body in the superior olivary complex (F) after an AAV injection in the IC.
 The white dashed box in each image identifies an area enlarged in the inset to show details of labeled axons and boutons.
 A fluorescent Nissl stain (cyan) shows that boutons are located in close association with cell bodies as well as in the intervening neuropil.
 Scale = 20 µm.

-## VIP neurons in the ICc receive excitatory and inhibitory synaptic input from the contralateral IC
+### VIP neurons in the ICc receive excitatory and inhibitory synaptic input from the contralateral IC

 In addition to axonal projection patterns, the sources of synaptic input to a neuron class are an important predictor of neuronal function.
 Anatomical studies have shown that the IC receives ascending, descending, and commissural input, but, with the exception of large GABAergic neurons (Ito et al., 2015; Ito and Oliver, 2014), it has rarely been possible to identify the sources and physiology of synaptic input to a specific class of neurons in the IC.
 This is largely because axons from multiple sources overlap in the IC, making it difficult to use electrical stimulation to selectively activate axons from specific presynaptic sources.
 In addition, electrical stimulation of commissural projections cannot differentiate between axons originating in the ipsilateral and contralateral IC.
 This is because electrical stimulation evokes both orthodromic and antidromic spikes, and, since most IC neurons have local axon collaterals (Oliver et al., 1991), antidromic spikes can lead to synaptic release from the local collaterals of neurons ipsilateral to the recording site.
 Furthermore, the commissure contains axons from sources other than IC cells, including cells in the auditory cortex, sagulum, nuclei of the lateral lemniscus and superior paraolivary nucleus (reviewed by Saldaña and Merchán, 2005); electrical stimulation in the commissure could also activate these axons.
 To overcome these obstacles, we turned to Channelrhodopsin-assisted circuit mapping (CRACM) (Petreanu et al., 2007).
 With CRACM, it is possible to selectively activate a single population of presynaptic neurons by anatomically and/or molecularly restricting the expression of an optogenetic protein.
 In our experiments, we used stereotaxic coordinates and intracranial virus injections to anatomically restrict Chronos expression.
 Epi-fluorescence imaging confirmed that Chronos-GFP expression was always clearly limited to the right IC (Figure 7B) or the right DCN (Figure 8A).

 ![Figure 7.](https://cdn.elifesciences.org/articles/43770/elife-43770-fig7-v2.jpg)

 **Figure 7.:** (A) Experimental setup.
 An AAV encoding Chronos-GFP was injected into the right IC.
 Three weeks later, light-evoked postsynaptic potentials were recorded from VIP neurons in the left ICc.
 (B) Image of a coronal slice of the IC.
 Injection sites and Chronos expression were validated through Chronos-GFP fluorescence.
 (C) Optogenetically-evoked IPSPs recorded from VIP Neurons in the ICc contralateral to the AAV injection site.
 IPSPs were evoked by 2–5 ms blue light flashes (left), while EPSPs were blocked with NBQX and AP5.
 IPSPs were abolished by gabazine (right).
 (D) Optogenetically-evoked EPSPs recorded from VIP neurons in the ICc contralateral to the AAV injection site.
 EPSPs were evoked by 2–5 ms blue light flashes (left), while IPSPs were blocked with strychnine and gabazine.
 Wash-in of AP5 significantly reduced the halfwidth and decay time constant of light-evoked EPSPs (middle).
 Wash-in of NBQX abolished the remaining EPSP (right).
 (E) Population data showing amplitude and kinetics of optogenetically-evoked IPSPs.
 (F) Population data showing amplitude and kinetics of optogenetically-evoked EPSPs.
-The significant reduction of EPSP halfwidth by AP5 indicates that NMDA receptor activation prolonged EPSP duration.10.7554/eLife.43770.016Figure 7—source data 1.
+The significant reduction of EPSP halfwidth by AP5 indicates that NMDA receptor activation prolonged EPSP duration.

 ![Figure 8.](https://cdn.elifesciences.org/articles/43770/elife-43770-fig8-v2.jpg)

 **Figure 8.:** (A) Experimental setup.
 An AAV encoding Chronos-GFP was injected into the right DCN.
 For every experiment, the injection site and Chronos-GFP expression were confirmed through GFP fluorescence.
 Current clamp recordings were made from VIP neurons in the ICc contralateral to the injection site.
 (B) With inhibition blocked by gabazine and strychnine, 2–5 ms blue light flashes evoked EPSPs (left).
 AP5 did not significantly reduce EPSP halfwidth or decay time constant.
 Subsequent addition of NBQX abolished the EPSP.
 (C) Population data showing amplitude and kinetics for EPSPs elicited by activation of DCN synapses onto VIP neurons in the ICc.
 The absence of a significant effect of AP5 indicates that NMDA receptors did not make a significant contribution to EPSPs.
 (D) In several recordings made in the absence of inhibitory blockers, EPSP duration was limited through GABAergic feedforward inhibition (left; n = 5).
 In these instances, gabazine wash-in increased EPSP halfwidth to values similar to those in (B).
 (E) Population data for feedforward inhibition to VIP neurons.
 Washing in gabazine increased EPSP halfwidth in 5 out of 5 tested connections.
 (F) Population data comparing amplitude, halfwidth, and decay time constant of EPSPs from DCN inputs recorded in VIP neurons (VIP) and non-VIP neurons (NT, non-targeted recording).
-Halfwidth and decay time constants in VIP neurons showed a trend to cluster more tightly that in non-targeted recordings.10.7554/eLife.43770.018Figure 8—source data 1.
+Halfwidth and decay time constants in VIP neurons showed a trend to cluster more tightly that in non-targeted recordings.

 Numerically, the contralateral IC provides the largest single source of input to the IC (Moore, 1988).
 We therefore first used CRACM to test whether VIP neurons in the ICc receive commissural input.
 Using stereotaxic, intracranial virus injections with AAV1.Syn.Chronos-GFP.WPRE.bGH, we drove expression of GFP-tagged Chronos, a fast Channelrhodopsin variant (Klapoetke et al., 2014), in the right IC.
 Note that we did not attempt to limit Chronos expression to a particular subdivision of the right IC.
 Visual inspection of Chronos-GFP fluorescence suggested that most of the somata labeled in the right IC were located in the ICc, but labeled somata were often also present in the ICd and occasionally the IClc.